Bringing in a Roofer early can save a fortune, avoiding subsequent damage to your house and contents.

 Slate is hard-wearing but rarely used because it's expensive.
 More slates than tiles are needed due to how they overlap.
 Reclaimed slates are cheaper.

 Many outbuildings and garages, and some extensions, have flat roofs.
 Felt is the most common covering but newer materials such as fibreglass and PVC are now used.
+Read our useful tips and advice article on felt roofs.

 Spotting these early warning signs can prevent more expensive problems.